PostgreSQL Performance Tuning: Optimize Your Database Server

 (3 rows)

-Ideally, this would be zero, but it depends on the activity on the table.
-If you are constantly modifying and querying the same pages, that will show here.
-If that is not the case, then that means the Visibility Map needs to be updated.
+Ideally, this would be 0, but it depends on the activity on the table.
+That will show here if you are constantly modifying and querying the same pages.
+If that is not the case, the visibility map needs to be updated.
 This is done by vacuum (which is why we turned autovacuum off for this demo).

 demo=# vacuum t;